Gayle M. Volk, USDA-ARS National Laboratory for Genetic Resources Preservation, 1111 S. Mason St., Fort Collins, Colorado 80521. Gayle.Volk@usda.gov

 Kim Hummer, USDA-ARS National Clonal Germplasm Repository, 33447 Peoria Road, Corvallis, Oregon 97333.

-Katheryn Chen, Department of Horticulture and Landscape Architecture, Colorado State University, Fort Collins, Colorado 80521.
+Katheryn Chen, Department of Soil and Crop Sciences, Colorado State University, Fort Collins, Colorado 80521.

 - Introduction to plant tissue culture and its value for genebank conservation

 - Selection of plants for introduction into tissue culture